RobinSchmidt/SurgeSynth-RobsUserData/ReadMe.md

 But of course, anyone who has Surge installed will already have their own user data folder in that place.
-So in reality, unless you are me (which you aren't because I am already me), you will probably want to somehow combine your own user data with the data from thisn repo - most likely by just copying some subfolders of the "Patches" folder into your own
+So in reality, unless you are me (which you aren't because I am already me), you will probably want to somehow combine your own user data with the data from this repo - most likely by just copying some subfolders of the "Patches" folder into your own

   C:\Users\YourUserName\Documents\Surge XT\Patches